ocodista/whisper_bun/README.md

 Now run `listen` from any directory.

+**Note for asdf users:** If you manage Bun with asdf, ensure your directories have a `.tool-versions` file with `bun 1.3.0` to avoid version errors when running `listen` globally.

 ### Alternative: Direct Install from GitHub

 Once you've set up the project locally, you can also install it globally using: